cfpb/hmda-platform/docs/v2/README.md

 ### Running the application in clustered mode (mesos)

-* A couple of scripts in the [mesos](../../mesos) folder describe the deployment through [Marathon](https://mesosphere.github.io/marathon/) on a DCOS / Mesos cluster.
+* The script in the [mesos](../../mesos) folder describes the deployment through [Marathon](https://mesosphere.github.io/marathon/) on a DCOS / Mesos cluster.

 For a 3 node cluster deployed through the [DC/OS CLI](https://docs.mesosphere.com/1.10/cli/), the following command can be used: